ruaneg/table-react-demo/README.md

 If there was more time, I would have:

 - Add automated functional testing with Cypress or similar.
+(Unit Test is at 96%)
 - Made the table more responsive.
 - Add i18n support for text.
 - Make a better Error Boundary with error graphic for specific error types.